guillaume-bigot/guillaume-bigot.github.io/_pages/about.md

 ---
 ---

-Recently moved in Toronto, 2 month ago, i'm here for live an international experience and improve my english.
+📍 Recently moved in Toronto, 2 month ago, i'm here for live an international experience and improve my english.

-Also, i recently deployed my company in Web Design -> WebIdesign
+🧑‍💻 Also, i recently deployed my company in Web Design -> WebIdesign
-  - site web in progress
+  - landing page in progress, stay tuned 🚀
-  - currently on a project for travel company
+  - currently on a project for a travel company
-  - email me if you need a website or something like that
+  - sens me an email if you need a website or something like that

 EXPERIENCE
 ======